bryansteiner/gpu-passthrough-tutorial/README.md

 ## Considerations

 The main reason I wanted to get this setup working was because I found myself tired of using a dual-boot setup.
 I wanted to launch a Windows VM specifically for gaming while still be able to use my Linux host for development work.

 At this point, you might be wondering...
 Why not just game on Linux?
 This is definitely an option for many people, but not one that suited my particular needs.
-Gaming on Linux requires the use of tools like [Wine](https://en.wikipedia.org/wiki/Wine_(software)) which act as a compatabilty layer for translating Windows system calls to POSIX-compliant system calls.
-A GPU-passthrough setup however uses [KVM](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine) as a hypervisor to launch VMs.
+Gaming on Linux requires the use of tools like [Wine](https://en.wikipedia.org/wiki/Wine_(software)) which act as a compatabilty layer for translating Windows system calls to Linux system calls.
+On the other hand, a GPU-passthrough setup utilizes [KVM](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine) as a hypervisor to launch VMs with hardware attached to them.
 Performance wise, there are pros and cons to each approach.
-Check out [this thread](https://news.ycombinator.com/item?id=18328323) from Hacker News.
+Check out [this thread](https://news.ycombinator.com/item?id=18328323) from Hacker News for more information.

-Many of the GPU-passthrough tutorials actually discuss completely different setups.
-We need to distinguish between the two types:
+Many of the GPU-passthrough tutorials that I encountered discuss completely different setups.
+By *different* I mean that they either used AMD/Intel CPUs and one or more GPUs[^1]

 - Single GPU-Passthrough
     - This setup invovles *only* a single GPU that is passed from the host OS to the guest VM.
     - Most of the time, these type of setups occur when you have only a dGPU with no iGPU.